-If two consumers file federal income taxes together using the same federal income tax return, they're considered part of the same tax household and they generally should submit one Marketplace application with both applicants listed together.
-If two or more consumers are part of separate tax households-that is, they file their taxes separately-they must complete separate Marketplace applications.
+If consumers plan to file federal income taxes together using the same federal income tax return, they're considered part of the same tax household, and they generally should submit one Marketplace application with all applicants listed together.
+If consumers are part of separate tax households-that is, they will file separate federal income tax returns -they-should complete separate Marketplace applications.